KKulma/carbon-intensity-app/README.md

 [![update data](https://github.com/KKulma/carbon-intensity-app/actions/workflows/schedule.yml/badge.svg)](https://github.com/KKulma/carbon-intensity-app/actions/workflows/schedule.yml)        [![deploy](https://github.com/KKulma/carbon-intensity-app/actions/workflows/deploy.yml/badge.svg)](https://github.com/KKulma/carbon-intensity-app/actions/workflows/deploy.yml)

-# How much electricity is made with low-carbon sources in UK?
+# How much electricity in UK comes from low-carbon sources?

 Our electricity is not made equal and can be associated with higher or lower carbon intensity.
 How much of UK's electricity is produced using low-carbon sources?
 Has this proportion decreased or increased over time?
 [This Shiny app](https://kasiakulma.shinyapps.io/carbon-intensity-app/) will help answer these questions.